ShujaatMirza/minimal/index.md

 ### Publications
 * * *

-* Theodor Schnitzler$^{*}$, Shujaat Mirza$^{*}$, Markus Dürmuth, and Christina Pöpper.SoK: Managing Longitudinal Privacy of Publicly Shared Personal Online Data.
+* Theodor Schnitzler, **Shujaat Mirza**, Markus Dürmuth, and Christina Pöpper. _SoK: Managing Longitudinal Privacy of Publicly Shared Personal Online Data_.
 In Proceedings on Privacy Enhancing Technologies (PETS), Virtual Event, Canada, 2021.

-* Shujaat Mirza, Christina Pöpper.
-My Past Dictates my Present: Relevance, Exposure, and Influence of Longitudinal Data on Facebook.
+* **Shujaat Mirza**, Christina Pöpper. _My Past Dictates my Present: Relevance, Exposure, and Influence of Longitudinal Data on Facebook_.
 In Workshop on Usable Security and Privacy (USEC), Virtual Event, New Zealand, 2021.

-* Ghous Amjad, Shujaat Mirza, Christina Pöpper.
-Forgetting with Puzzles: Using Cryptographic Puzzles to Support Digital Forgetting.
+* Ghous Amjad, **Shujaat Mirza**, Christina Pöpper. _Forgetting with Puzzles: Using Cryptographic Puzzles to Support Digital Forgetting_.
 In ACM Conference on Data and Application Security and Privacy (CODASPY), Tempe AZ, USA, 2018.

 <!--
 Text can be **bold**, _italic_, or ~~strikethrough~~.